 Free injury screenings by licensed physical therapist, Kristin Williams include a 5-minute injury assessment, followed by recommendations for technique modifications, injury prevention strategies, and/or referral to a medical specialist if necessary.
 Kristin is a board-certified orthopedic specialist in the field, with 13 years of experience in the rehabilitation of musculoskeletal conditions of all types, including, but not limited to sports-related injuries.
-Screenings will be scheduled monthly, dates and times TBD.
+Please contact Kristin at email@example.com to schedule a session.

 Hot Yoga Vinyasa Free Flow:

-Patanjali’s Yoga Sutras.
 Practicing yoga in a hot environment opens the muscular/skeletal system, it stimulates the glandular system, and helps eliminate toxins to rebuild the body from old injuries.
-With continued Hot Yoga practice, what once seemed purely physical slowly transforms the practitioner towards a metaphysical state of being.
-Hot yoga practice builds strength, stamina, flexibility, balance and coordination.
+Beyond the physical implications, environmental heat acts as a powerful and tangible psychological force that compels students of all levels to overcome attachment to external distractions.
+This supports the practice of meditation, considered the primary vehicle for self-realization in Patanjali’s Yoga Sutras.
+Hot yoga practice builds strength, stamina, flexibility, balance, and coordination.
 Hot Yoga will keep your mind focused, relieve stress, purify your blood, improve circulation and restore health and vitality to your body and soul.